 Having grown up in a house that constantly had an array of sweets in it at any given time, I developed quite the sweet tooth.

-As I’ve gotten older, I gravitate less towards baked goods, but I’d be lying if I said I didn’t still lick the spatula after making a frosting – especially if it’s this Chocolate Buttercream Frosting.
+As I’ve gotten older, I gravitate less towards baked goods, but I’d be lying if I said I didn’t still lick the spatula after making a frosting – especially if it’s this homemade chocolate buttercream.

 This recipe is an American buttercream, which is a combination of fat (butter in this case, but shortening can also be used) and powdered sugar.